IBM/opensource-ai-workshop/docs/lab-2/README.md

 !!! troubleshooting
     If Continue is taking a long time to respond, restart Visual Studio Code.
 If that doesn't resolve your issue, restart Ollama.

-If you would like to go deeper with continue, take a look at the [official Continue.dev how-to guide]( https://docs.continue.dev/how-to-use-continue).
+If you would like to go deeper with `continue`, take a look at the [official Continue.dev how-to guide](https://docs.continue.dev/how-to-use-continue).
+Its worth taken the moment if you want, otherwise, when you get home and try this on your own hardware, it's awesome to see what `continue` can do.

 Now that we have our local AI co-pilot with us, let's start using it.
 Now these next examples are going to be focused on `python` but there is nothing stopping